 The School of Biomedical Engineering, Science and Health System's (BIOMED) policies supplement and, in some cases, may be more restrictive than Drexel University policy.
-BIOMED encourages all students to familiarize themselves with both School and University policies [ http://www.drexel.edu/provost/policies/ ].
+BIOMED encourages all students to familiarize themselves with both the School's and the University's academic policies.

-For students who have not registered for any course for more than one academic year (Readmission):
+For students who have not registered for more than four (4) consecutive terms or who had officially withdrawn from the University (Readmission):

-Undergraduate students previously enrolled at Drexel who have not registered for any course for more than one academic year may apply directly for readmission by completing an "Application for Readmission," which is available from the Student Resource Center (SRC) website at http://www.drexel.edu/src/forms.asp.
+Undergraduate students previously enrolled at Drexel who have not registered for four (4) consecutive terms or had officially withdrawn from the University may apply directly for readmission by completing an "Application for Readmission Form," which is available from the Drexel Central website.
 If the student meets the minimum requirements listed below and left the University in good academic standing, he or she should make an appointment to meet with an academic advisor in the School to complete the readmission process.

 The minimum requirements for readmission into the School are as follows: